 Now all of his toys can dry while staying out of the way should someone desire to take a shower without stepping on 50 bath toys.

 Now, let’s talk about bigger puzzles with more pieces.
-For this storage idea, I use some pencil cases from Dollar Tree for $1 each (or you can find them HERE) to organize those puzzle pieces.
+For this storage idea, I use some pencil cases from Dollar Tree for $1 each (or you can find them HERE for a good price) to organize those puzzle pieces.

 And back to referencing my DT days, zippers are great for strengthening the fine motor skills/pincer grasp.